gve-sw/CLUS18-DEVNET-2897/lab/step9.md

 ### Step 9 - Populating the pod select

-Now that the server is able to accept and reply REST calls with the information about pods, switches and interfaces it is time to interact with it using the javascript library Angular JS.
+Now that the server is able to accept and reply REST calls with the information about pods, switches and interfaces, it is time to interact with it using the javascript library Angular JS.
 The file that we are going to use to implement that logic is located in _**static/web_app/public/js/angular-modules/app.js**_